 This is a series of self-portraits in Sharm El-Sheikh where I decided to stay for three winter months.
-This Egyptian resort town was devastated by the downing of a Russian passenger plane by a bomb in 2015, Russia and Britain have halted all flights with Egypt since then and Sharm El Sheikh the pearl of the Red Sea has become a ghost town.
+This Egyptian resort town was devastated by the bombing of a Russian passenger plane in 2015 causing Russia and Britain to halt all flights with Egypt.
+Now, Sharm El Sheikh, the pearl of the Red Sea, has become a ghost town.

 A month after arriving, there was a man vacuuming the ceiling of the hotel I was staying at.
 He lost his balance and I ran to catch him which caused me a hernia.
 At the hospital I was told it would cost $3500, fifty times more expensive that it would cost for an Egyptian.
 My insurance didn’t cover this and I didn’t have that amount of money.
 I was forced to do nothing but wait for the return flight to Moscow where I could get medical aid for free.

 During this time, I caught a cold that lasted several weeks and my doctor warned me not to cough or lift up weights as it it could make my condition worse.
 This left me in fear.
 I kept thinking to myself, “How long can you live in fear for your health”?
 “How long can you look at fish”?
 I lost interested in everything that the city of Sharm had once provided.
 I could no longer call this a vacation as it left me counting down the days to head back home.

 This is a story about how I lived in Egypt while counting the days to head back home.